Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Sensitivity setting

-where $\delta_{j^*j'}$ is the Kronecker-delta.
-In \cite{BF18} the above expressions have been analyzed in terms of \emph{Child Selections}, whose definition we recall here: \begin{defn}[Child Selections] A \emph{Child Selection} is an injective map $\mathbf{J}: \textbf{M} \longrightarrow \textbf{E}$, which associates to every metabolite $m \in \textbf{M}$ a reaction $j \in \textbf{E}$ such that $m$ is an input metabolite of reaction $j$.\\ \end{defn}
+indicating that the flux responses are kernel vectors of the stoichiometric matrix $S$.} In \cite{BF18}, expressions \eqref{fluxmetresp} and \eqref{fluxfluxresp} have been analyzed in terms of \emph{Child Selections}, whose definition we recall here: \begin{defn}[Child Selections] A \emph{Child Selection} is an injective map $\mathbf{J}: \textbf{M} \longrightarrow \textbf{E}$, which associates to every metabolite $m \in \textbf{M}$ a reaction $j \in \textbf{E}$ such that $m$ is an input metabolite of reaction $j$.\\ \end{defn}

+{For simplicity of notation, $j\in \mathbf{J}$ indicates that the reaction $j$ is in the image of the map $\mathbf{J}(\mathbf{M})$}.
 The Jacobian determinant of the system, $\operatorname{det}SR$, can be expanded along Child Selections (Proposition 2.1 of \cite{VGB20}) as: